anujs2099/rhce-sample-exams_1st-edition/lab6.md

    - install a package nmap such that different packages can be installed without modifying the playbook each time
    - get information about all installed packages
    - display package information about the installed package nmap only when it got installed successfully
 - It is okay if the above playbook gets failed at "install a package nmap" task.
+We will fix it in the next task.

 **Task 3**